sdelements/lets-chat/CONTRIBUTING.md

 ### Support / Issues

-Please use our [mailing list](https://groups.google.com/forum/#!forum/lets-chat-app) for support issues and questions.
+Please use our [mailing list][mailing-list] for support issues and questions.

 # Contributing to Let's Chat